 It is not uncommon for shareholders to disagree with each other about how the company is managed and controlled, or the direction and strategy the business is taking.

-Disagreement that results in a decision not being taken can be damaging to the business.
+Having and airing different views can be beneficial for the business, but disagreement that results in a decision not being taken can be severely damaging.

 Deadlock provisions within a shareholders agreement provide a means of resolving issues about which shareholders cannot otherwise agree or compromise on.

 Usually, the shareholders agreement states the conditions that must be met for deadlock to occur.
 It only applies to a decision to be made by the shareholders (not the directors, who may also be the shareholders), and typically not when there is a single indecisive outcome.
 Usually, a number of votes on the same issue must be made over a period of time, where the outcome each time is consistently indecisive.

 As an example, a matter might have to be voted on at three consecutive meetings with no resolution before deadlock provisions can be exercised.

 The delay gives time to shareholders to compromise or find other ways of resolving the issue.

 Another condition before deadlock is declared is usually that other methods of dispute resolution have been tried and failed.
 For example, the shareholders agreement might state that the shareholders use mediation to try to find a solution if the issue is not resolved after two general meetings.